SaltySkyPie/Blog-App/backend/README.md

 # example: npm run migration:create ./migrations/initial
 ```

-Migrations are automatically run on application start.
+Migrations are automatically executed on application start.
 If you want to run them manually, use:

 ```bash
 # run migrations